NU-CUCIS/async-io-cosmoflow/README.md

    * `--enable`: (0:off / 1:on) disable/enable evaluation of the trained model.
    * `--async_io`: (0:off / 1:on) disable/enable the asynchronous I/O feature.

-4. Start the Training
+4. Start Training
-   Parallel jobs can be submitted to the batch queue using a script file.
-   An example for running on Cori is given in file [./sbatch.sh](sbatch.sh).
+   Jobs of parallel training can be submitted to Cori's batch queue using a script file.
+An example is given in [./sbatch.sh](sbatch.sh).
-   File [./myjob.lsf](myjob.lsf) is an example script for Summit at OLCF.
-   Below shows an example command for training.
+   File [./myjob.lsf](myjob.lsf) is an example script file for running on Summit at OLCF.
+Below shows an example python command that can be used in the job script file.
    ```
    python3 main.py --epochs=3 \
                    --batch_size=4 \